username-copied/reunionassignment/README.md

 ### Tech Stack: ReactJS with TailwindCSS.

-### Features: Has features: paginations, filters for beds and bathrooms
+### Features: Has features: paginations, filters for beds,bathrooms,states and city